lu-dwig/Text-Encryption/README.md

 3. Open the `index.html` file located in `src/client` and run it using a live server or by opening it in a web browser.

 # Hosting the Webpage
 To host the webpage locally or make it accessible over the internet, follow these steps:

 1. **Hosting Locally**: Follow the steps mentioned above in "Local Development."

 2. **Accessing Locally**: Open a web browser and enter the local server's URL (e.g., `http://localhost:8000`).

-3. **Hosting with Ngrok**: Follow the instructions provided in the previous README file under the "Ngrok" section.
+3. **Hosting with Ngrok**: Follow the instructions provided in the file under the "Ngrok" section.

 ## Instruction